ATI-Wuhan/WhatieSDK_iOS/README.md

 What's new:

 2018-11-02：

+1.smartConfig：
+We are very sorry about the wifi connection issues!In order to find the problem and improve SDK,monitoring MQTT message of smartConfig is necessary.Please refer to 5.1 and Note.

-APIs for RGB light and monochrome light bulbs have been published.
+2.APIs for RGB light and monochrome light bulbs have been published.
 Please refer to 6 and 7 and 9.2.

 History: